 Causes Of Calcium Deficiency:

-There are several causes of calcium deficiency and they differ depending upon the type of calcium deficiency.
+There are several calcium deficiency causes and they differ depending upon the type of calcium deficiency.

 A. Causes of Dietary Calcium Deficiency: